maxholi/MSIA-423-Project/README.md

 │   ├── config.yml                    <- configuration parameters for data acquisition, model fitting and scoring
 │   ├── flask_config.py               <- configuration file for running the flask app
 |
-├── data                              <- Folder that contains data used or generated, including SQLite database
+├── presentations                     <- Directory for yaml configur
 |
 ├── notebooks                         <- notebooks being used in development
 |